 Foxes Reach Cottage holds a Visit Wales Cyclists Welcome Award and we can make room to lock bikes in the cottage laundry .

-Tintern Abbey Cottage holds a Cyclists welcome award and has a lockable bike shed for 2-3 bikes (sharing with the dustbins but secure) .
+Tintern Abbey Cottage holds a Visit Wales Cyclists Welcome award and has a lockable bike shed for 2-3 bikes (sharing with the dustbins but secure) .

 More about cycling in Monmouthshire on http://www.visitmonmouthshire.com/things-to-do/Cycling-routes-in-Monmouthshire.aspx